Explaining predictions, recommendations, and other AI output to users is critical for building trust. This chapter covers:

 Specific output explanations should explain the rationale behind a specific output for a specific user, for example, why it predicted a specific plant picture to be poison oak.
 Output explanations are useful because they connect explanations directly to actions and can help resolve confusion in the context of user tasks.

-“This plant is most likely poison oak because it has XYZ features, but not ABC features”.
+“This plant is most likely poison oak because it has XYZ features”.

 “This tree field guide was created for you because you submit lots of pictures of maple and oak trees in North America”.